betrixed/AGW/README.md

 Development and testing is being done on a Linux Platform, and Windows OS.

-Mac OS port will be done when there is enough functionality to make it worthwhile, and I don't give up before the whole idea before then.
+Mac OS port will be done when there is enough functionality to make it worthwhile, and I don't give up on the whole idea before then.

 A number of open source libraries and code are used.
 Lua, Sqlite3,  Spatialite, JsonCpp